Wrexham A.F.C. Women

-Wrexham Association Football Club Women (Merched Clwb Pêl-droed Cymdeithas Wrecsam), formerly known as NEWI Wrexham Ladies and Wrexham Ladies F.C., is a Welsh semi-professional women's football club that competes in the Adran Premier, the first-tier of women's football in Wales.
+Wrexham Association Football Club Women (Merched Clwb Pêl-droed Cymdeithas Wrecsam), formerly known as NEWI Wrexham Ladies and Wrexham Ladies F.C., are a Welsh semi-professional women's football club that competes in the Adran Premier, the first-tier of women's football in Wales.

 Since 2009 and after their reformation in 2018, the club has been affiliated with Wrexham A.F.C., which competes in EFL Championship, the second division of English football.
 As NEWI Wrexham Ladies, they helped found the North Wales Women's Football League in 2003 and as Wrexham Ladies F.C. the Welsh Premier Women's League in 2009.

 History

+1993-2002: Wrexham Ladies FC's first incarnation

+The first women's football team affiliated with the club was formed in 1993.
+They played their first match in July 1993 - a 2–2 draw against Chester City at Yale College and the following season joined the North West Women's Regional Football League's fourth division playing home matches at Stansty Park.

+In their first season they secured a third-placed finish, and promotion to Division Three, and in 1995-96 they were promoted again, securing the runners' up spot and competed in the Women's FA Cup for the first time, losing to Manchester United.

+The club moved their home games to Chester Road, Broughton in 1996.
+That season proved to be their peak - a 9th-placed finish in Division Two of the NWWRFL and a FAW Women's Cup quarter final appearance.
+The following season they were relegated after finishing bottom of the table, and at the end of the season severed their link with Wrexham, becoming Broughton Aerospace.

+The club reverted to Wrexham for the 2001/02 season finishing fifth in the NWWRFL Division 1, before changing again to Airbus UK Broughton.

 2003–2018: NEWI Wrexham Ladies to Wrexham Ladies FC

 In 2003, the NEWI Wrexham Ladies Football Club was formed, becoming part of the new North Wales Women's Football League.
 The initial squad drew players from the North East Wales Institute (NEWI) and the Yale College, Wrexham and played their home games next door to the Racecourse Ground.

 In 2008, they reached the finals of the FAW Women's Cup for the first time.
 In 2009, they became part of Wrexham F.C., helped to found the Welsh Premier Women's League as one of four teams in the Northern Division and adopted the new name Wrexham Ladies FC.
-In the 2011-12 season, they won the division but lost the Championship Final against Cardiff Met WFC.
-The Welsh Premier League went national during the 2012-13 season and the team finished in third place.
+In the 2011–12 season, they won the division but lost the Championship Final against Cardiff Met WFC.
+The Welsh Premier League went national during the 2012–13 season and the team finished in third place.

 They finished 6th in both of the following campaigns.
 During the 2015-16 season, they had a difficult time maintaining a full roster and withdrew from the Premier League mid-season.